plangdon/3D-Printer-2018/README.md

 **SLS**	Selective Laser Sintering (SLS) uses a laser to shape and form extremely thin layers of powdered material by melting or sintering it together one layer at a time to create a solid structure.

-**STL file**	A geometry definition file that uses triangles to describe the surfaces of a 3D model..
+**STL file**	STL (Standard Triangle Language) - A geometry definition file that uses triangles to describe the surfaces of a 3D model..
 CAD models are exported as STL files then imported into a slicer program.
 The slicer program then converts the file into G-code to be interpreted by the 3D printer.

 **Strain**	Measure of the deformation of the material relative to its original shape measured in mm/mm (or a dimensionless ratio).